Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Methods

 \subsubsection{Advanced metrics}

 The transition settling duration is defined as the difference between the settling time $t\textsubscript{settle}$ and the \qty{50}{\percent} crossing time on the falling edge.
 The settling time itself is defined as the earliest instant at which all subsequent samples fall within a specified tolerance band $E$ around the baseline, as shown in Eq.~(\ref{eq:settle}).
+This value is adopted here as a post-processing metric to quantify baseline recovery, analogous to standard settling-time definitions used for step responses in linear systems.
 We report both the \qty{1}{\percent} and \qty{0.1}{\percent} settling durations.

 The tail time constant is defined from the observed exponentially decaying shape of the undershoot peak.
 Because the undershoot is well approximated by a negative-going exponential recovery toward the baseline, the time constant $\tau$ is obtained from the crossing of the amplitude $A_u/e$ from the absolute value of the maximum undershoot excursion.
 This time constant corresponds to the characteristic cutoff frequency of the corresponding decay and therefore, in a first-order $RC$ model, to the effective resistance–capacitance product governing the baseline recovery.